 (1) If —

-(a) 28 days have elapsed since the day on which a notice of intention to enforce was issued; and
+(a) 28 days have elapsed since the day on which a notice of intention to enforce was issued in relation to an infringement notice; and

-(b) the modified penalty, and enforcement fees, specified in the notice have not been paid to the Registry; and
+(b) the unpaid infringement amount in respect of the infringement notice has not been paid to the Registry; and

-(c) the alleged offender has not made an election under section 21; and
+(c) the alleged offender has not made an election under section 21,

-(d) the aggregate unpaid infringement amount in relation to the alleged offender is at least —

-(i) $2 000; or

-(ii) if regulations prescribe a higher amount for the purposes of this paragraph — that higher amount,
+[(d) deleted]

 then, whether or not a licence suspension order made under section 19 is in force, the Registrar may issue an enforcement warrant.

 (2) An enforcement warrant must be in the prescribed form and be directed to the Sheriff.

-(3) An enforcement warrant must specify the modified penalty and enforcement fees owed by the alleged offender.
+(3) An enforcement warrant must specify the unpaid infringement amount in respect of the infringement notice.

 (4) An enforcement warrant must be executed under Part 7.